How To Start the Art of Beekeeping

 It is advisable to tell your neighbours and keep the hive away from crossing paths, public footways, playgrounds and other public areas.

 Bees have a few diseases, and these should be understood.
 There are two notifiable diseases, European Foul Brood (EFB), American Foul Brood (AFB) and one notifiable insect is the Small Hive Beetle.
 As their names suggest for the diseases are both brood diseases, and are both quite rare, and that is the problem.
 Many beekeepers never see them, so when they do have an outbreak they are often unable to recognise it, and if nothing is done their bees could be a source of infection to others for some time.
-In the case of the Small Hive Beetle this as of 2017 has not been reported in the UK as yet.
+In the case of the Small Hive Beetle has not been reported in the UK as yet.
 Recognition is important and there are excellent photographs in the booklets supplied by the National Bee Unit (NBU) which is part of Animal Health and Plant Agency (APHA).
 There are Bee Inspectors who visit beekeepers to check for both these diseases.
 The best approach is to recognise what healthy brood should look like, and if there is anything wrong that you can’t handle, then call in your local Bee Inspector.
 Varroa is in every colony and must be dealt with in some way.
 It is essential to understand the life cycle in order to use the various treatments.
 Monitoring for mites should be studied and practiced, firstly to tell you when to treat, and secondly to indicate if the treatment has been successful.
 Any treatment to the colony must be from the authorised list on the Veterinary Medicine Directive (VMD) list.
 As honey is a food product and failure to use the correct treatment can lead to prosecution.
 A list of approved products can be found here.
 Please select Bee in the species field.

 There are some diseases that require a microscope for detection.
 The MDBKA provides assistance in the testing and advice.
 Please use the contact form to arrangement for the testing of your bees.